Tools and resources to help your company expand globally

 Main Sectors of Industry

 Despite recent economic struggles, Argentina continues to play an important role in the global economy, especially with regard to its agricultural production.
-The sector is mainly based on livestock farming, cereal cultivation (wheat, corn and transgenic soy), citrus fruits, tobacco, tea and grapes (mostly for the production of wine).
+The sector is mainly based on livestock farming (cattle production is a key economic sector and a major source of export earnings), cereal cultivation (wheat, corn and transgenic soy), citrus fruits, tobacco, tea and grapes (mostly for the production of wine).
 Argentina is the world’s largest exporter of soy-derived products and the world’s third-largest producer of such products.
-Soy and sugar cane are extensively cultivated for biofuel production.
-As a result, the country is the world’s sixth-largest producer of biodiesel.
-The agricultural sector represents 6.6% of the country’s GDP and employs 8% of the population, according to the World Bank.
+The agricultural sector represents 5.9% of the country’s GDP and employs 1% of the population, according to the World Bank.
 Additionally, given that the country is rich in energy resources, Argentina also has great potential in terms of raw materials: it is the fourth-largest natural gas producer in Latin America, and it has the world's third-largest shale gas reserve and the fourth-largest lithium reserve.
-Agricultural exports are a key source of revenue for Argentina.
-Corn and wheat are the most important crops in terms of volume, with a combined production of 1.946 million tons in the 2022/23 season, representing a 65% increase compared to the last two decades.
+Agricultural exports are a key source of revenue for Argentina: the latest projections for 2024 pointed to a value of USD 30.5 billion in exports for the year.

-According to the latest data from the World Bank, the industrial sector represents 24.2% of GDP and employs 20% of the population.
+According to the latest data from the World Bank, the industrial sector represents 25.1% of GDP and employs 23% of the population.
 Prominent sectors include food processing, automotive manufacturing, petrochemicals, and electronics.
 Historically, Argentina has been known for its agricultural output, and this remains a significant part of its industrial landscape, with food processing playing a vital role in the economy.
 Automotive manufacturing has also been a key sector, with several multinational companies operating in the country.
 In recent years, there has been a growing focus on renewable energy, particularly wind and solar power, as Argentina seeks to diversify its energy sources and reduce reliance on traditional fuels.
-During the first half of 2023, the industrial sector attained its peak activity level in at least seven years: according to official government figures, industrial output experienced a 1.9% increase compared to the previous year and surged by 12.8% compared to pre-pandemic levels (January-June 2019).
+According to data by INDEC, Argentina's industrial activity fell by 9.4% in 2024, although it saw an annual recovery in December (+8.4%) after 18 consecutive months of decline.

-The service sector is the largest contributor to GDP, accounting for 53.1%, and it employs 72% of the active workforce.
-Key sectors include finance, tourism, telecommunications, healthcare, education, and retail.
-Finance, particularly banking and insurance, plays a crucial role in Argentina's economy.
-Telecommunications and technology services have seen rapid growth, with increasing internet penetration and mobile connectivity driving innovation and digital transformation.
+The service sector is the largest contributor to GDP, accounting for 53.1%, and it employs 76% of the active workforce.
+Key activities include finance, tourism, telecommunications, healthcare, education, and retail.
+Finance, particularly banking and insurance, plays an important role in Argentina's economy (around 5.1% of GDP).
+Tourism is pivotal and is estimated to account for almost 9% of the country’s GDP (data WTTC).
 Healthcare and education sectors continue to expand, and retail and consumer services are also important.
-Tourism is pivotal and is estimated to account for almost 9% of the country’s GDP (data WTTC).
+The overall contribution of the commerce sector to the GDP stands at roughly 15%, according to official governmental figures.

 Breakdown of Economic Activity By Sector Agriculture Industry Services